pau-lo/Data-Science-Projects/ML-Apps/pandas-profiling-using-streamlit/README.md

 # Pandas Profiling using streamlit

-Upload a dataset and use pandas profiling to create a compleTE exploratory data analysis.
+Upload a dataset and use pandas profiling to create a complete exploratory data analysis.